DSUcs2450dosborn/gameoflife/README.md

 [https://makecode.microbit.org/examples/gameofLife/](https://makecode.microbit.org/examples/gameofLife)

+#### GamePlay
 Player uses button A to cycle the LED "universe" to the next "Conway stage".
+Each cycle increments player score.
-Cycling to an empty universe or when the next cycle will duplicate the current costs 1 of the players 5 lives Players can avoid the "death penalty" 3 times by using button B to trigger a reset.
+Cycling to an empty universe or when the next cycle will duplicate the current costs 1 of the players 5 lives Players can avoid the "death penalty" 3 times by using button B to trigger a universe reset.
-Players start with 3 resets, but can earn extras if the current universe pattern matches the game logo After all player deaths are exhausted, a new game can be started by shaking the unit when the logo is displayed
+Players start with 3 resets, but can earn extras if the current universe pattern matches the game logo After all player deaths are exhausted, a new game can be started by shaking the unit after the logo is displayed

 ## Use as Extension